fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The name of Alyasa is mentioned twice in Al-An'am 6:86 and Sad 38:48.
 In those verses, without mentioning anything about the personality or prophethood of Alyasa, he is mentioned as "graced" and "among the elect".
 According to the Quran, Elisha is exalted "above the rest of creation" (Arabic: "among the excellent".
 Alyasa is mentioned along with Ismail:

-    And Ismail and Alyasa and Yunus, and Lut; and each one We graced over the worlds;
+    "And Ismail and Alyasa and Yunus, and Lut; and each one We graced over the worlds" Quran Al-Anam 6:86
-    Quran Al-An'am 6:86

-    And remember Our servants Ismail, Alyasa, and Dhul-Kifl, each of them truly good.
+    "And remember Our servants Ismail, Alyasa, and Dhul-Kifl, each of them truly good."
     Quran Sad 38:48

 ### Elisha in the New Testament